trifectatechfoundation/trifectatech-website/content/blog/Statement calling for memory safety incentives for EU cybersecurity policies.md

 This lack of awareness contrasts heavily to [the proactive involvement of the Cybersecurity and Infrastructure Security Agency (CISA)](https://www.cisa.gov/securebydesign), among others, in the USA from 2023 onwards.
 With the CRA on its way, and the examples of CISA et al at our disposal, now is the time for the EU to act.

 ## Looking ahead
-We're looking forward to presenting our point of view to EU and national policy makers, and to continuing to raise awareness of the need for faster adoption of modern memory safe technologie in 2026.
+We're looking forward to presenting our point of view to EU and national policy makers, and to continuing to raise awareness of the need for faster adoption of modern memory-safe technology in 2026.
+We're aiming to bring this statement to various industry events in 2026 and will keep you updated on where to find us.

+Our primary goal is to bring memory safety to the forefront of current policy discussions, and we need your help to do it.
+If you are involved in relevant European or national policy making, or know someone who might be, please reach out to [Hugo van de Pol](mailto:hugo@trifectatech.org?subject=I'd%20like%20to%20help%20advocate%20for%20memory%20safety).

 ---